Vintage clothing: History

 Before the rise of industrial manufacture, construction of most articles of clothing required extensive hand labor.
 Clothing worn by farmers and laborers was more a matter of practicality than fashion.
 In order to maximize value, clothing was repaired when worn or damaged, sometimes with layers of patching.
 Used clothing, in reasonable condition, could be tailored for a new owner.
 When too tattered to repair, an article might have been taken down to scraps for use in a quilt or braided rag rug, or used as rags for cleaning or dusting.

+The term "vintage" in relation to "vintage fashion" and "vintage clothing" was first used in 1997 by Matthew Adams who founded Frock Me!, the first vintage fashion fair in the UK.

 During World War I, the United States launched a conservation campaign, with slogans such as "Make economy fashionable lest it become obligatory".
 One result was an approximate 10% reduction in wartime trash production.

 Into the 20th and 21st centuries, vintage clothing has seen increased popularity throughout media and pop culture.
 The tides of popular fashion create demand for ongoing replacement of products with something that is new and fresh.
 Once known as secondhand clothing, is now seen as vintage clothing.
 This is due in part to increased visibility through media, film and television, and celebrity influence.
 In the past 20 years, vintage fashion has been featured in leading fashion and lifestyle magazines, including a 2011 publication of Marie Claire.
 The popularity of period pieces within film and television has also contributed to trends of vintage fashion.
 The authentic portrayal of 1960s fashions in the 2007 award winning series Mad Men sparked a resurgence of glamour in consumer interest.
 This was reflected in a prevalence of 1950 and 60s fashions in 2010 runways, and increased sales at vintage shops.
 In the early 2000s, celebrities like Reese Witherspoon and Renee Zellweger brought vintage clothing into the media by wearing vintage pieces to red carpets.